AI for Small Business

 We look at where inquiries come from, how long they take to get a reply, and what percentage convert.
 We look at your current tools: what you pay for, what the team actually uses, what gets ignored.
 Week one ends with a clear answer on which workflow is losing the most revenue and which system we build first.

-Weeks two and three: ship the first system
+Weeks two and three: deliver the first system

 The first live system goes into your existing inbox or CRM 14 to 21 days after kickoff.
 The team uses it on Monday morning.
 There is no beta, no pilot period, no opt-in form.
 It runs in production from day one because a human review step means nothing goes out without approval.